-(including staff salaries) for a Congress, such authorization initially shall be procured by one primary expense resolution reported by the Committee on House Administration.
-A primary expense resolution may include a reserve fund for unanticipated expenses of committees. amount from such a reserve fund may be allocated to a committee only by the approval of the Committee on House Administration.
-A primary expense resolution reported to the House may not be considered in the House un-§ 764.
-Availability of report. less a printed report thereon was available on the previous calendar day.
+6. (a) Whenever a committee, commission, or \$763.
+Primary expense other entity (other than the Committee on Appropriations) is granted authorization for the payment of its expenses (including staff salaries) for a Congress, such authorization initially shall be procured by one primary expense resolution reported by the Committee on House Administration.
+A primary expense resolution may include a reserve fund for unanticipated expenses of committees.
+An amount from such a reserve fund may be allocated to a committee only by the approval of the Committee on House Administration.
+A primary expense resolution reported to the House may not be considered in the House unless a printed report thereon was available on the previous calendar day.
 For the information of the House, such report shall-